 The majority of talk involving blood pressure typically centers around the topic of high blood pressure.
 High blood pressure effects more people but low blood pressure can be just as important.
 Most of the time low blood pressure is not a problem, and it’s even desirable.
 But there are times when low blood pressure is an emergency.
-I have to admit, it’s strange discussing ways to raise blood pressure instead of lowering it.

 When is low blood pressure an emergency?
 Low blood pressure is an emergency when the BP number is too low (there’s no certain number, but experts say a systolic number less than 90 mmHg and a diastolic number less than 60 mmHg) and there are the following symptoms:

 - Blurred vision

 This blog post will cover in more detail what to do in an emergency and mistakes people make when their blood pressure falls suddenly.
 I’ll also tell you how to avoid low pressure, the symptoms and treatments.
 Low blood pressure is an important topic and must be taken seriously because the consequences to your body can be severe.